Oswego Speedway

-The Oswego Speedway is a 5/8 mile race track in Oswego, New York.
+The Oswego Speedway is a 0.625 mi mile race track in Oswego, New York.
 It was built in 1951 and was paved with asphalt since 1952.
 The track has held dates on several national tours - the NASCAR Whelen Modified Tour, ASA National Tour, and USAC Silver Crown Series.
-It was temporarily covered with dirt in 2016 when it held a one-off Super DIRTcar Series race.
+It is temporarily covered with dirt every year when it holds Super Dirt Week in October.
 The track is the Labor Day Weekend home of the 200-lap, non-wing, big-block supermodified Budweiser Classic and Race of Champions (a modified touring series event).

 History

 Oswego Speedway began as a horse racing track.
-The track was converted to a 3/8 mile dirt track in 1951.
+The track was converted to a 0.375 mi mile dirt track in 1951.
 The track was paved in 1952.
-The track was lengthened to a 5/8 mile pavement track in 1962.
+The track was lengthened from 0.375 to 0.625 mi pavement track in 1962.

 Owned and operated for more than four decades by the Caruso family, the "Big O" is now owned and operated by Eric and John Torrese.

 In 2016 Oswego Speedway hosted the 45th edition of World Racing Group's Super DIRTcar Series Super DIRT Week.
 The track received the date on the schedule after construction of Central New York Raceway Park was delayed.
 The speedway was covered by approximately 6,900 cubic feet of clay for DIRTcar modified drivers to compete in the NAPA 300, the richest dirt modified race in the world.
 The event took place on October 5 to 9, 2016.
 It was the first time that the track had a dirt surface since 1952.
 The state of New York spent $1.1 million in renovations to the speedway that year.
 It received a new scoreboard and bleachers; the campgrounds got plumbing and electricity upgrades.
 The 2020 season was cancelled due to the COVID-19 pandemic.

 The speedway signed an online streaming agreement in 2021 for FloRacing to broadcast weekly Oswego Speedway races.